Aerospace & Aviation

 Arizona is home to more than 1,200 aerospace and defense companies that contribute almost $15 billion annually to the economy and provide more than 150,000 jobs.

-In addition, Greater Phoenix offers aviation-specific property tax abatements as one of their many business tax credits and other economic development programs, 330 VFR days for easy flying and four airports with runways more than 7,000 feet, making us a unique market that caters to both flight and the technologies that make flight possible.
+Greater Phoenix offers aviation-specific property tax abatement as one of its many business tax credits and other economic development programs.
+Plus with 330 Visual Flight Rules (VFR) days for easy flying and four airports with runways more than 7,000 feet, Gilbert is a great market that caters to both aerospace and aviation.

-Orbital ATK develops and manufactures small- and medium-class space systems for commercial, military and civil government customers from its Gilbert, Arizona manufacturing facility.
+Northrop Grumman develops and manufactures small- and medium-class space systems for commercial, military, and civil government customers from its Gilbert, Arizona manufacturing facility.

-The company’s primary products are satellites and launch vehicles, including low-Earth orbit, geosynchronous-Earth orbit and planetary exploration spacecraft for communications, remote sensing, scientific and defense missions; human-rated space systems for Earth-orbit, lunar, and other missions.
-Orbital also provides satellite subsystems and space-related technical services to U.S. Government agencies and laboratories.
-Noted as one of the most advanced satellite testing facilities in the world, Orbital currently employs over 300 within the community.
+The company’s primary products are satellites and launch vehicles, including low-Earth orbit, geosynchronous-Earth orbit, and planetary exploration spacecraft for communications, remote sensing, scientific, and defense missions; human-rated space systems for Earth-orbit, lunar, and other missions.
+Noted as one of the most advanced satellite testing facilities in the world, Northrop currently employs over 400 within the community.

-Praxis Resources, Inc., has an18 year history in electro-mechanical manufacturing, build-to-print manufacturing, cable harness, and printed circuit board repair.
-An FAA Certified Part 145 Repair Station Avionics Repair and Avionics Test Stations.
-Avionics repair quotes.
+Praxis Resources, Inc., has an 18-year history in electro-mechanical manufacturing, build-to-print manufacturing, cable harness, and printed circuit board repair.
+Praxis Resources provides FAA Certified Part 145 Repair Station Avionics Repair, Avionics Test Stations, and Avionics Repair quotes.

 Perform Air is an EASA / FAA Repair Station (IS3R590L) with an Accessory Class I and II rating, and a Limited Instrument and Airframe rating.
 The company specializes in hydraulic, pneumatic, electro-mechanical, and water and waste component overhaul and repair.